gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* Should provide feedback when resolving plugins, eg in the status bar.
 * When resolving the implementation classpath, exclude and/or validate those things provided by the Gradle API, eg the Groovy implementation.
 * Non-declarative plugins can see classes inherited from parent project.
 * `DefaultClassLoaderScope` produces a non-optimal ClassLoader structure when a scope has no local ClassLoaders and a single export URLClassLoader whose parent is the exported ClassLoader of the parent Scope.